 Lecture, lab, and recitation combination with web-based interactive homework.
-Interactive activities in lecture will be handled using the tophat app accessed on your mobile phone or wifi-enabled tablet or laptop.
+Interactive activities in lecture will be handled using the tophat app accessed on your mobile phone or wifi-enabled tablet or laptop, and will be worth 12.5% of your recitation grade.